Trekking is often confused for a hike or a leisurely walk through the woods. But this couldn’t be further from the truth. What is trekking?

 Equipment You Will Need For Trekking

 As you well know by now, you expect to be out for a couple of days if you’re going to trek.
-Picking the wrong gear or forgetting essential gear might not only be inconvenient, but it may also prove to be dangerous, depending on the trail you choose.
+So picking the wrong gear or forgetting essential gear might not only be inconvenient, but it may also prove to be dangerous, depending on the trail you choose.

-Unlike hiking, during which you can quickly stop, turn around, and be back home by sunset, trekking will require a meticulous yet simple style of packing to maximize the limited space available while ensuring you survive the few days in the wild.
+Unlike hiking, during which you can quickly stop, turn around, and be back home by sunset, trekking will require a meticulous yet simple packing style to maximize the limited space available while ensuring you survive the few days in the wild.
 Generally, one should pack:

 - Appropriate footwear (preferably waterproof and with ankle protection for trekking and light footwear for the campsite)

 - Shorts or lighter trousers, skirts

 - Waterproof jacket